tablelandnetwork/rigs/README.md

 # Rigs

-> Generate, render, inspect and publish Rigs NFT data and imagery.
+> Tableland Rigs tooling and contract.

 ## Getting Started

+This repo contains tools to generate, render, inspect and publish Rigs NFT data and imagery.
+See the [ethereum](./ethereum/) directory for the Rigs smart contract and test suite.

 The main tool included here is the `rigs` CLI in the `cmd/rigs` directorory.
 It provides commands to randomly generate rigs data, render the imagery for that data, view the results in a web app, and publish both the data and imagery to Tableland and IPFS.